Chicago Style Workout 23:

 350-odd books

-three-year-old horse
+a three-year-old

-a horse that is three years old
+a child that is three years old

 online